jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 (exp(x[1]) / (0.0 + exp(x[2]) + exp(x[1]))) + (exp(x[2]) / (0.0 + exp(x[2]) + exp(x[1])))
 ```
 In this model, JuMP will compute the value (and derivatives) of the denominator
-twice, without realizing that the same expression appears twice.
+twice, without realizing that it is the same expression.

 As a work-around, create a new [`@variable`](@ref) and use an `==`
 [`@constraint`](@ref) to constrain the value of the variable to the